-Please note: Rancho Escondido is a 501(c)(3) non-profit, Public Charity and we do not discriminate (or tolerate discrimination) against people of all faiths or no faith, people of all races, abilities, nationalities, creeds and gender, and people of all sexual identities.
+Please note: Rancho Escondido is a 501(c)(3) non-profit, Public Charity and we do not discriminate (or tolerate discrimination) against anyone, for any reason.
+This includes people of all faiths or no faith, people of all races, abilities, nationalities, creeds and gender, and people of all sexual identities.
 Our facility is open to ALL people of ALL abilities.
 We celebrate diversity.

 Our Home School Program is generally in a group format, with one or two instructors.
 This means that we’ll typically have four riders and two instructors in the arena at one time.